alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 If you want to coast through life with a reasonable living salary, grad school isn't for you.

-The only valid reason to go to CS grad school is because you want to do research, with every fiber and bone in your body.
+The only valid reason to go to CS grad school is because you want to do research.

-Money isn't my driving motivation, so it didn't play a role in my decision.
+Money isn't my driving motivation.
-Of course, I'll gladly negotiate for more money if I can, but in the end I care more about self-satisfaction and impact.
-But once again, mental wizardry can't change the facts: the opportunity cost of doing research is around
+I care more about self-satisfaction and impact.
-$70,0000 a year.
-You can't just ignore that.
+Still, ignoring the possibility of six-figure salaries straight out of college would be insane.
 I suspect that's why grad students worry about selling out on their principles.

 ![Ph.D.
 Comics Sell Out](/public/grad-school-thoughts/phdsellout.gif)
 {: .centered }